johnkou97/AdaptiveOptics/README.md

 ### Sharpening easy

-We have trained agents on the sharpening easy environment with 2 and 5 zernike modes.
+We have trained agents on the sharpening easy environment with 2 and 5 and 9 zernike modes.
 Reminder that for this environment the aberrations can always be corrected by the zernike modes of the deformable mirror that we use each time.

 Find the training results [here](https://api.wandb.ai/links/adapt_opt/5y122g06).